giuliovv/duckrace/README.md

-# DuckRace Simulator
+# DuckRace
-Configure the DuckRace Simulator
+A MPC that follows a trajectory extracted from the central yellow line.

 <img src="./assets/output.png"/>